 Rate Limiting and Backoff Guide

-- Temporarily slow down your requests
+- Temporarily slow down requests to avoid immediate retries.

 import requests